If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 The average pay for translators is higher than for other language-related jobs.
 Also, job openings for translators are rising much faster than average.

-While there is a need for all languages, less spoken and difficult ones like Korean are more in demand.
+While there is a need for all languages, less spoken and complex ones like Korean are more in demand.

 Plus, the rapid emergence of South Korea on the global business stage has also resulted in good pay.